 Process of Egg Formation

 Pigments start to make contact with the eggshell as it is deposited onto it as the shell develops in the oviduct.
 This contact results in the variety of hues seen in eggshells.
 One of the main contributors to colored eggs is the oviduct.
 This organ is a tube-like place that is found running along the backbone of the chicken.
-This tube-like thing is located between the chicken’s tail and ovary.
+This tubular structure is located between the chicken’s tail and ovary.

 The ovaries are where the overall formation of eggs starts.
 Chicken yolk, also known as an ovum, develops in the ovaries.
 Once it has completed its development, it begins its journey as it exits the ovary and travels into the oviduct.

-The coloring part occurs during the fourth stage.
-This is where pigments make contact and are deposited into the eggshell.
-The whole process involves the shell gland, a key component in egg formation.
 To summarize, various chicken breeds each deposit a unique pigment on the developing shell.
 These deposits are responsible for the distinct change in the color of the shell’s exterior and, in some instances, its interior.

 Chicken Breeds and Their Eggs